Independence Day: Wish we could celebrate fair polls too, says Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakistan Muslim League-Nawaz (PML-N) President Shehbaz Sharif on Tuesday said even after 71 years of independence, Pakistan was still in search of destiny that was the cornerstone of its creation and added, “We haven’t still learnt from the past mistakes.”
+LAHORE: Pakistan Muslim League-Nawaz (PML-N) president Shehbaz Sharif on Tuesday said even after 71 years of independence, Pakistan was still in search of the destiny that was the cornerstone of its creation and added, “We haven’t still learnt from the past mistakes.”

+It is regrettable that we couldn’t celebrate free and fair elections on the Independence Day, he said.

 Shahbaz said the PML-N took oath in the assembly only for the purpose of keeping democracy afloat and not watch it sink, otherwise the election results were comprehensively rejected by the people of Pakistan.